 Are there ATMs in Europe?

-The best way to get cash is at ATMs, which are widely available.
+Yes, the best way to get cash is at ATMs, which are widely available.
 You might have difficulty finding them in the countryside, but you can always ask your guides for help.
 Most ATMs limit withdrawals to €250 per day.
 The best place to get cash when you arrive is at the airport ATM.
 Don’t worry about shopping around for the best exchange rate.
-Unless you’re exchanging thousands of dollars, it doesn’t make much of a difference.
+Exchange rates with credit card withdraws are very competitive.
 Visa and Mastercard are the most widely accepted cards and be sure to contact your bank before traveling abroad so they do not place a hold on your account for suspicious activity.

 Are credit cards accepted?